danchoi/vmail/README.markdown

 email address you specify in the `cc:` line of any email you start composing in Vmail.
 You can also add an `always_bcc:` option that works in the same way.

+If you want to use a shell script to print the signature, use the `signature_script:` option instead; e.g.,

+    username: dhchoi@gmail.com
+    password: password
+    name: Daniel Choi
+    signature_script: /home/choi/bin/vmail_signature.sh

 You can add a `vim_opts:` key-value pair to run arbitrary Vim commands when Vmail starts up.
 For example, to turn on the cursorline, add this to `.vmailrc`: